axentecristina/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/README.md

   - Select the sink as summary table created in SQL db
   - In Settings, tick Truncate table
 - Add another Sink activity, this will create two sinks after Aggregate
-  - Select the sink as dirstaging in Azure DataLake Gen2 storage
+  - Select the sink as summary table created in Azure Synapse Analytics
-  - In Settings, tick Clear the folder
+  - In Settings, tick Truncate table

 ![DATAFLOW_SUMMARY_PROOF](https://github.com/axentecristina/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/assets/48519726/96254665-276a-4fe9-bcec-5a358deb32e0)

 ## Step 6: Pipeline Creation

-- We will create a pipeline to load data from Azure DataLake Gen2 storage in SQL db for individual datasets, perform aggregations and store the summary results back into SQL db destination table;
+- We will create a pipeline to load data from Azure DataLake Gen2 storage in SQL db for individual datasets, perform aggregations and store the summary results back into SQL db and Azure Synapse destination table;

 ![PIPELINE_PROOF](https://github.com/axentecristina/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/assets/48519726/7098b1a9-d7f1-430e-bdf9-f5efb3a8161e)